 What can we do to improve our gut microbiome?

-Eating a diet rich in fibre from fruit, vegetables, whole grains, beans and pluses and low in saturated fat can help.
+Eating a diet rich in fibre from fruit, vegetables, whole grains, beans and pulses and low in saturated fat can help.
 While the body cannot digest all fibre, certain bacteria in the gut can – and this stimulates their growth.
 One study found that a diet high in fruit and vegetables prevented the growth of some bacteria that have been linked to cardiovascular disease.
 Other studies have concluded that apples, Jerusalem artichokes and almonds and pistachios increased the beneficial Bifidobacteria, which help prevent intestinal inflammation and enhance gut health.

 Do home microbiome test kits work?